RTX Global Illumination

 Flexible, Full Source

-The RTXGI UE4 plugin supports Unreal Engine 4.25.
+The RTXGI UE4 plugin supports Unreal Engine 4.25 and 4.26, for both the UE4 RTX branch and mainline UE4.
 Just like the core SDK, the UE4 plugin is distributed with full source code, so you can modify the plugin to fit your specific needs.
 Instructions on how to install and use the plugin are included in GitHub.
 Get started today!

 Infinite Bounce Lighting in Real Time

 Fast multi-bounce indirect lighting has never been easier.

 RTXGI's probe-based data structure temporally accumulates and filters lighting and distance information in real time, creating a high quality multi-bounce lighting cache with visibility information.

 Strict frame budget?
 RTXGI provides an ideal balance between quality and performance for real-time applications with tight frame budgets through a low frequency approximation of the full path tracing process.

 With RTXGI, the long waits for offline lightmap and light probe baking are a thing of the past.
 Artists get instant results in-editor or in-game.
 Move an object or a light, and global illumination updates in real time.

 Decrease iteration times by cutting out time spent tuning light probe positions.
 No light or shadow leaking, right out of the box, without obsessing over probe placements.